HennepinCounty/ed-hcds-components/primitives/colorsFullContent.md

 ### Field colors

+These colors are used to style fields, like text input and text area.

 | Property Name           | Value                    | Hex Code                                                                                                  | Usage                                                                                       |
 | ----------------------- | ------------------------ | --------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- |
 | --hc-field-background   | --hc-background-default  | <a href="#"><img src="https://readme-swatches.vercel.app/ffffff?style=round" valign="middle"></a> #ffffff | Default background for input fields and form elements.                                      |